 Apply hot compresses to reduce wisdom teeth swelling

 The heat helps to reduce the inflammation in your muscles.
 But, you need to be careful that you don’t apply a source of heat to your skin that is too hot.

-This technique is effective after the first 24 hours following the removal.
+This technique is effective to reduce wisdom teeth swelling after the first 24 hours following the removal.

 - Choose a heat source.
 It can be a container you’ve filled with warm water (at a moderate temperature).

 - You can also use a clothes iron to heat up hand towels.
 Another option is to heat up water and soak small towels while the water is hot.